Miki Kuusi, CEO and co-founder of Wolt.

 Senft added that his firm has “full conviction in this space” and that he and his colleagues “strongly believe that the Gorillas team will dominate on a global level.”

 While Amazon is huge in the U.S. and many other countries, it isn’t as well established in some corners of Europe and large swathes of Asia.
 In fact, the tech giant only has dedicated online stores for around 17 countries worldwide.

-Amazon launched its first Nordic online store in Sweden last October with the domain name Amazon.se, but there isn’t the equivalent in Norway and Finland.
+Amazon launched its first Nordic online store in Sweden last October with the domain name Amazon.se, but there is no equivalent in either Norway or Finland.
 This means that customers there must make purchases via Amazon stores in other European countries such as the U.K. (Amazon.co.uk).

 While Amazon isn’t best-known for delivering food, it has invested in both grocery and takeaway deliveries.
 Amazon sells groceries on its platform from supermarkets like Whole Foods, as well as Morrisons and Booths in the U.K.

 It did have a dedicated takeaway app called Amazon Restaurants but it shut it down amid stiff competition.

 Amazon has invested in London’s Deliveroo, leading a $575 million funding round in the company in May 2019 in exchange for a 16% stake.
 Deliveroo has also started delivering groceries in recent months amid the coronavirus pandemic.